justinrusso/CppND-Capstone-Snake-Game/README.md

 This project is based off of a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

+## Gameplay

+To navigate the snake, use the arrow keys on your keyboard.
+Each food eaten increases your score.

+The goal of the game is to avoid running into your snake and getting the highest score possible.
+If you fail, you may press `space` to restart the game.

 ![Snake Game gameplay](./assets/snake_game.gif)

 ## Development